We are pleased that as a Board we have adopted the Charity Commission’s Code of Governance and are working to adopt its principles in practice.

 Judith has a first degree in Business and a Masters in Marketing and after spending many years in the retail industry, moved into education.
 She taught Business Studies in Further Education with a role in the marketing of the College.
 She spent 10 years at City College Brighton and Hove as the Marketing Director with responsibility for both home and international markets.
 During her time at the college she was also President of the Brighton and Hove Chamber of Commerce and developed links with local businesses and other institutions.

 Judith enjoys her involvement with the Friends Centre as a Trustee and as a student.
 She was appointed as a trustee in 2014.

 Helen Walker Clerk to the Board

 Dr Helen Walker is an independent strategic planning consultant with experience of managing regeneration, heritage and urban design projects.
-Previously she worked in two central government departments, for several local authorities, the Environment Agency and Commission for the Built Environment.
-A former chair of a university department, she now lectures at the University of Brighton on post graduate built environment programmes with a focus on the local economy, urban planning and design.
-Helen is appointed as a CABE-Design Council Built Environment Expert, a Building for Life Accredited Assessor and a member of the Civic Trust Awards National Panel.
+A former chair of a university department, she is currently a University of Brighton course leader for post-graduate built environment programmes with a focus on the local economy, urban planning and design.
 She is Vice Chair of Brighton and Hove Regency Society, a Director of Brighton Hippodrome CIC and a Trustee of Brighton Early Music Festival, Fabrica and QueenSpark Books.
 A former Friends Centre and WEA lecturer, Helen was appointed as Clerk to the Trustees in January 2017.